 The Company believes its quality control procedures have been instrumental in achieving the performance and reliability of its products.
-The Company produces cable using the quality control procedures of MIL-I-45208 (the primary standard applicable to most government purchasers of cable).
+The Company produces cable using the quality control procedures of MIL- I-45208 (the primary standard applicable to most government purchasers of cable).

 Since January 1994, the Company's quality management system has been certified to the internationally recognized ISO 9001 quality standard.
 ISO 9000 is a series of standards agreed to by the International Organization for Standardization (ISO).
-ISO 9001 is the highest level of accreditation and includes an assessment of 20 elements covering various aspects of design development, production, installation and servicing.
+ISO 9001 is the highest level of accreditation and includes an assessment of 20 elements covering various aspects of design, development, distribution and production of fiber optic cables.
 The Company's certification was obtained through an audit by a qualified international certifying agency.
 In order to maintain its certification, the Company must continue to comply with the standards.